samuelogboye/git-tool/README.md

 ## Create a Repository

-Enables you to create a new public GitHub repository in 3 steps
+Enables you to create a new public GitHub repository in just 3 steps

 - run gittool
 - choose 2 to create